“Charming-chic finca and spa set within peaceful organic gardens and rolling hills, close to unspoilt beaches and Arta”

 The 15 suites are 'junior' by name but not by nature; there are no duff rooms here.
 Most have 4-poster beds wrapped in gauzy curtains and all have a private terrace.
 We revelled in our suite's space and understated quality design: a vast kingsized bed with crisp linen, linen-covered armchairs and high wooden rafters.
 Double doors opened out to our stone-walled terrace with sun loungers and views to the distant sea.

 One of the suites even has its own roof solarium with 360-degree views of the countryside (you reach this by going out of the room to an external staircase).
-Most are in the main finca, but the 5 newest suites are in a separate, modern wing which flanks one of the pools; we can't wait to see them.
+Most are in the main finca, but five other beautiful suites are in a completely separate, modern wing which flanks one of the pools.
+It takes a few minutes to reach them, but they ooze peace and tranquillity.

 Bathrooms have limestone interiors but share the same ceiling as your bedroom giving additional sense of space and light.
 All have baths and walk-in showers.
 You get large fluffy towels, bathrobes, slippers and a selection of delicious-smelling Bulgari toiletries.